get-alex/alex/readme.md

 ⚠ 1 warning
 ```

-HTML comments in markdown can be used to ignore them:
+HTML comments in Markdown can be used to ignore them:

 ```markdown
 <!--alex ignore dad-mom-->